 Use Azure AD join, make sure users understand that company can wipe their personal device remotely when it is necessary.

-Use WIP (with enrollment) and AIP to control Data Separation and Leak Protection and Sharing protection.
+Use Windows information protection (WIP) (with enrollment) and Azure information protection (AIP) to control Data Separation and Leak Protection and Sharing protection.

 3) Yes, allowed access company data with restrictions and conditions, but company are not allow to control personal device (Personal privacy law)–> BYOD (Bring your own device):